Wild Edible Mushrooms and Truffles of Oregon

 - They have a solid stem.

 - The ridges are visible.

-- They grow in groups not in clusters and they are ground mushrooms and do not grow near trees!
-(Jack-o-Lantern mushrooms are toxic and grow on wood at the base of trees)
+- They grow in groups not in clusters and they are ground mushrooms and grow near trees!
+(Jack-o-Lantern mushrooms are toxic and grow where there may not be trees.)

 - The mushroom does not bruise or change color when handled.